Midjourney vs ChatGPT Images vs Stable Diffusion vs Flux: AI Image Generation Comparison 2026

 If You Want the Best Balance of Quality and Flexibility

-Use Flux.
-It offers excellent prompt adherence, photorealistic quality, open weights for local use, and a growing ecosystem.
+Use Flux 2.
+It offers excellent prompt adherence, best-in-class photorealism, open weights for local use, and the only mainstream image model with multi-reference support out of the box.
 It's the best "all-rounder" for users who want quality with control.

 If You're Not Sure Where to Start

-Start with DALL-E 3 (free via ChatGPT), then try Midjourney's $10/month plan.
-If you find yourself wanting more control, explore Flux Schnell locally.
+Start with ChatGPT Images 2.0 (free via ChatGPT), then try Midjourney's $10/month plan.
+If you find yourself wanting more control, explore Flux 2 Klein locally.
 Graduate to Stable Diffusion when you need full customization.

 The Verdict: There's No Single "Best" AI Image Generator